By Henry Eduard Legler, 1898

 As The quest of Christopher Columbus for a short route to the Indies led to the discovery of a continent, so the search for a short highway to the fabled riches of China and Japan — the Cathay and Zipango of Marco Polo — brought an intrepid discoverer to the heart of that continent, Wisconsin.
-Here mingle the waters that through devious channels later flow in opposite directions — some swelling that vast volume that pours from the mighty Mississippi River into the Gulf of Mexico at the rate of twenty million of millions cubic feet of water annually; others passing through the chain of lakes into the St. Lawrence River, then into the frozen regions of the North Atlantic.
+Here mingle the waters that, through devious channels, later flow in opposite directions — some swelling that vast volume that pours from the mighty Mississippi River into the Gulf of Mexico at the rate of twenty million of millions cubic feet of water annually; others passing through the chain of lakes into the St. Lawrence River, then into the frozen regions of the North Atlantic.

 It was a period when the great highways of commerce were those provided by nature — the rivers and the lakes.
-The upper Mississippi River had not been discovered and nothing was known of the vast continent that stretched westward.
+The upper Mississippi River had not been discovered, and nothing was known of the vast continent that stretched westward.
 Men believed that a few days’ journey would take them to its limits — perhaps to China.
 When the pioneer white man steered his frail birch-bark canoe along the western shore of Green Bay, he thought he had reached China.
 His coming occurred in the year 1634.
-This was two years before Roger Williams founded his Rhode Island colony; but, a year after the beginnings of Connecticut were made; only 27 years after the founding of the first permanent English settlement, that at Jamestown, Virginia, and but 14 years later than the landing of the Pilgrims at Plymouth Rock in Massachusetts.
+This was two years before Roger Williams founded his Rhode Island colony.
+Still, a year after the beginnings of Connecticut were made, only 27 years after the founding of the first permanent English settlement, that at Jamestown, Virginia, and but 14 years later than the landing of the Pilgrims at Plymouth Rock in Massachusetts.

 A Parisian mail carrier’s son was the first white man to step upon Wisconsin soil.
 The year was 1634, and King Louis XIII reigned as monarch of France.
-Thus, by the law of nations relating to new discoveries, the son of Mary de Medici became the first sovereign of Wisconsin.
+Thus, by the law of nations relating to discoveries, the son of Mary de Medici became the first sovereign of Wisconsin.

 Though he had mistakenly located copper mines on a Green Bay island, he knew positively of the existence of the metal, for an Indian had brought him a lump of the virgin ore.
-Other Indians, who were wont to come down the Ottawa river in their flotillas of canoes to trade with the Frenchmen, had told him of a nation dwelling some distance westward who were known as the “People of the Sea.”
+Other Indians, who were wont to come down the Ottawa river in their flotillas of canoes to trade with the Frenchmen, had told him of a nation dwelling some distance westward known as the “People of the Sea.”
 These were the Wisconsin Winnebago, who years before had migrated to the region of the lake that now bears their tribal name, but Champlain believed they were Chinamen.

-At last Nicolet was on Wisconsin soil.
+At last, Nicolet was on Wisconsin soil.
 He believed himself to be on the threshold of China.
 The Menominee, who made their habitation here, were of a lighter complexion than the Indians Nicolet knew.
 Some writers have ascribed this circumstance to the use of wild rice by these Indians as a staple article of diet.
-Champlain’s messenger learned that but a short journey would now bring him to the land of the Winnebago.
-He sent one of his Huron guides to apprise the supposed celestials of his coming and prepared to meet them in becoming style.
+Champlain’s messenger learned that a short journey would bring him to the land of the Winnebago.
+He sent one of his Huron guides to appraise the supposed celestials of his coming and prepared to meet them in becoming style.
 For this purpose, he had brought a robe of gorgeous hue, like unto Joseph’s in its resplendent coloring.
-The early French narrative, known as the Vimont Relation, describes how Nicolet’s mandarin dress was besprinkled with birds of bright plumage and flowers of many hues, in woven work.
+The early French narrative, known as the Vimont Relation, describes how Nicolet’s mandarin dress was besprinkled with birds of bright plumage and flowers of many hues in woven work.